dinther/wavedisplay/README.md

 - decelerationTime  Time it takes to come to a stop after a swipe.
 - scale             Scale up or down away from the normalized fitted values.

-### Properies
+### Properties

 `zoom` Set the zoom level.
 A value of 1 will render the entire waveform in the confines of the available container.
 A zoom factor of 2 show half of the available data and so on.
 A scrollbar will automatically show when required.
-Set 'WaveDisplay.scrollbar.style.display="none"' to hide the scrollbar.
+Tzoom the value is calculated based on the startIndex, endIndex and size of the parent container when it is read.

 `scale` Set the scale of the data.
 A value of 1 will render the waveform so the amplitude will fit in the confines of the available container.
 A scale factor of 2 renders the amplitude twice as tall.